-Section 8.10 • Senate Task Forces and Ad Hoc Committees
+Section 8.10 - Senate Task Forces and Ad Hoc Committees

 - a.
 A senate task force or ad hoc committee is similar in construction to a council or committee, but limited in duration.
-A task force or ad hoc committee shall exist for up to two (2) years, with the possibility of a one (1) year extension, granted by the Faculty Senate. - b.
+A task force or ad hoc committee shall exist for up to two (2) years, with the possibility of a one (1) year extension granted by the Faculty Senate. - b.
 A task force or ad hoc committee is convened by the Faculty Senate with the membership decided by either the senate or the moderator. - c.
 Councils and committees must request the appointment of a task force or ad hoc committee from the Faculty Senate.

-Section 8.11 • Diversity Council
+Section 8.11 - Diversity Council

 a.
-The purpose of this council is to affirm and value the nature of diversity and to promote the establishment and further support of university educational policies, practices, and programs related to the understanding and appreciation of diversity from a biblical viewpoint.
-It is designed to represent the academic arena and extended community of the university in matters pertaining to the diversity and community demographic balance.
+The purpose of this council is to affirm and value the nature of diversity and inclusion and to promote the establishment and further support of university educational policies, practices, and programs related to the understanding and appreciation of diversity from a biblical viewpoint.
+It is designed to represent the academic arena and extended community of the university in matters pertaining to diversity and community demographic balance.

-- a.
-Voting Members: - 1) Faculty moderator or moderator designee or senate representative; - 2) One faculty representative elected from each faculty unit to serve a three (3) year term; - Two (2) faculty-at-large representatives elected by the faculty to serve a one (1) year term.
+- i.
+Faculty moderator, moderator designee, or senate representative; - ii.
+One (1) faculty representative elected from each faculty unit to serve a three (3) year term; - iii.
+Two (2) faculty-at-large representatives elected by the faculty to serve a one (1) year term.
 One shall represent undergraduate faculty and one shall represent graduate faculty.

-- 1) Vice president, chief diversity officer; - 2) Executive director, Center for Diversity, Equity, and Inclusive Excellence; - 3) Executive director, Student Center for Reconciliation and Diversity.
+- i.
+Vice president, Chief Diversity Officer; - ii.
+Executive director, Center for Diversity, Equity, and Inclusive Excellence; - Executive director, Student Center for Reconciliation and Diversity.

-As appropriate, the council shall invite representation from student administration (e.g. the graduate/professional and undergraduate academic support services and the Learning Enrichment Center) and/or support service areas (e.g. University Counseling Center) to attend council meetings.
+i.
+As appropriate, the council shall invite representation from academic support services and/or student support service areas to attend council meetings.

-- Review and research campus and academic life to identify and address issues involving diversity. - b.
+a.
+Review and research campus and academic life to identify and address issues involving diversity.

+- b.
 Propose policy that will promote a clearer understanding of diversity issues affecting the academic community life. - c.
-Provide guidance to appropriate groups addressing issues of diversity and, student and faculty recruitment and retention. - d.
-Work collaboratively with the Center for Diversity, Equity, and Inclusive Excellence on matters pertaining to diversity and equity, including the proposal and formulation

-- of policy affecting faculty recruitment, supporting faculty development initiatives and institutional community programming, and fostering a campus climate that contributes to thriving among diverse constituents. - e.
+Provide guidance to appropriate groups addressing issues of diversity and student and faculty recruitment and retention. - d.
+Work collaboratively with the Center for Diversity, Equity, and Inclusive Excellence on matters pertaining to diversity and equity, including the proposal and formulation of policy affecting faculty recruitment, supporting faculty development initiatives and institutional community programming, and fostering a campus climate that contributes to thriving among diverse constituents. - e.
 Work collaboratively with the Student Center for Reconciliation and Diversity on matters pertaining to diversity and equity, including fostering a campus climate that contributes to student thriving, pursuing community demographic balance, and advancing initiatives that support the development of diversity knowledge, skills, and dispositions among all students. - f.
 Provide yearly reports to the Faculty Senate comparing APU's diversity profile to a selected cohort of like institutions.

 - a.
 Diversity Council functions as an extension of the Faculty Senate.
-All actions taken by councils must be approved by Faculty Senate. - b.
+All actions taken by councils must be approved by the Faculty Senate. - b.
 Accurate and complete minutes conforming to the senate template are to be given to the moderator of the senate within two (2) weeks of each meeting. - c.
 As needed, the Diversity Council chair or designee will attend senate meetings to provide further insight and information into a council issue that is being brought before the Faculty Senate. - d.
 The Diversity Council is responsible for maintaining a complete record of all minutes from the council and its committees for archival purposes.

-Section 8.12 • Doctoral Studies Council
+Section 8.12 - Doctoral Studies Council